 Gastroscopy (Upper GI Endoscopy)

-This page will provide you with information about an Upper GI Endoscopy.
-For further details, you should speak to your conusltant.
+This page provides information about an Upper GI Endoscopy.
+For further details, you should speak to your consultant.

 What is Upper GI Endoscopy ?